 Krista currently serves on Diversity and Cultural Comptence Committee of the National Assoc. of Social Workers (NASW)-IL Chapter.
 She is a national speaker and trainer on a variety of clinical and non-clinical topics.
 Over the course of her career, she has worked in executive leadership positions in Medicaid managed care, community mental health and long term care with persons with severe and persistent mental illness.
 Her earlier career includes leadership in foster care/adoption and direct service to clients.
-Krista has extensive clinical experience in child abuse, mental health, substance abuse/addiction; domestic violence, and incarcerated/formerly incerated persons and their families.
+Krista has extensive clinical experience in child abuse, mental health, substance abuse/addiction; domestic violence, and incarcerated/formerly incarcerated persons and their families.

 She openly shares that she is a biracial (African-American/Caucasian), transracial adoptee from foster care, raised in Chicago.